lexiouellette228/wedding-website/README.md

 # Lexi & Mason's Wedding Website

 Welcome to the official wedding website for the happy couple.
 This site allows invited guests to RSVP securely, view event details, browse travel and accommodation info, and more — all behind a password-protected login.
+The files have been modified for security precautions.

 ## Tech Stack